operator-framework/oria-operator/CONTRIBUTING.md

 ## Documentation

 Most contributions involve some sort of documentation.
-Currently all documentation resides in the `docs/` folder or a succinct section in the README.
+Currently, all documentation resides in the `docs/` folder or a succinct section in the README.
 When making contributions, it is important to ensure that all documentation is updated as necessary.

 If there is a Pull Request with a change that may require a documentation update, a reviewer/maintainer may request that the documentation is updated as part of the Pull Request.